Rosenbauer International AG

 Faster than the fire department - embedded Linux in fire engines

-Rosenbauer International AG from Leonding, Upper Austria is the first address when it comes to innovative fire fighting technology for worldwide use.
-When the Group was looking for a new generation of operating system for the cockpit of its firefighting vehicles, it came to cooperate with Ginzinger electronic systems.
+Rosenbauer International AG from Leonding, Upper Austria is the first port of call when it comes to innovative firefighting technology for worldwide use.
+When the Group was looking for a new generation of operating system for the cockpit of its fire fighting vehicles, it came to cooperate with Ginzinger electronic systems.

-It is one of the most successful and efficient airport firefighting vehicles in the world.
-Its powerful performance and multiple award-winning design make it the most advanced firefighting vehicle of our time.
+It is one of the most successful and efficient airport fire fighting vehicles in the world.
+Its powerful performance and multiple award-winning design make it the most modern firefighting vehicle of our time.
 Features such as a panoramic cab, a firefighting arm that can be extended to 20 meters, and two 750-horsepower engines that accelerate 52 tons of vehicle to 80 mph in less than 25 seconds make firefighting enthusiasts young and old go into raptures.
 We are talking about the Panther.
-The Panther is the epitome of the modern fire truck that "plays all the pieces".
+The Panther is the epitome of the modern fire engine that "plays all the pieces".

-For quick and easy operation of all functions in and on the modern fire truck such as the Panther, intuitive operating systems with buttons, touch and graphic screen are used in the cockpit.
+For quick and easy operation of all functions in and on the modern fire truck like the Panther, intuitive operating systems with buttons, touch and graphic screens are used in the cockpit.
 Whether pump, foam proportioning system, water cannon, light mast or generator, all functions can be controlled via these.

-The requirements for the finished operating system were extensive: A robust and universal operating system was required for use in the fire engine, which is used worldwide in harsh ambient temperatures from -30 degrees to +65 degrees.
-Demanding standards (for tightness, shock and vibration) had to be met.
+After the project start for the Rosenbauer operating system RBC LCS, the first rough conception took place.
+The requirements for the operating system were extensive: A robust and universal operating system was required for use in the fire truck, which was to be used worldwide in harsh ambient temperatures from -30 degrees to +65 degrees.
+Demanding standards with regard to tightness, shock and vibration had to be met.

 DI Stefan Schöfegger

-At the start of development, the critical components were selected.
-"Particular attention was paid to the display, which is the central element of the operating system.
-Many different display suppliers were evaluated in detail in the first step," Schöfegger knows.
-One of the biggest challenges for the development of the operating system turned out to be the selection of a suitable display.
-The selection process was very extensive and detailed, with several rounds of testing and selection at Rosenbauer.
+Based on the specifications, the critical components were selected at the start of development.
+"Special attention was paid to the display - the central element of the operating system.
+From a high number of different display suppliers, potential partners were evaluated in a first step," Schöfegger knows.
+The decision-making process was extremely extensive and detailed - with several rounds of testing and selection at Rosenbauer.